Vyral/base-template/_posts/2020-03-05-can-you-find-good-online-leads-anywhere.md

 {% include pullquote.html %}

 Here’s the thing, though: **There are no good online leads.** Whether they’re self-generated or cost a lot of money, the truth is that even world-class, leading conversion rates are only about 5%.
-This doesn’t mean you should work online leads—even though they’re generally not good, they can be extremely valuable.&nbsp;
+This doesn’t mean you shouldn't work online leads—even though they’re generally not good, they can be extremely valuable.&nbsp;

 Why?
 Because if you generate or purchase them at the lowest possible cost, you can generate or purchase a significant quantity of leads.
 This way, even at a low conversion rate, you can make a fortune.&nbsp;